-Create searchable, sortable tables and populate with dynamic data from ACF, Metabox, Custom posts or any custom WP Query that you use through Brick’s Query loop feature.
+Create searchable, sortable tables and populate with dynamic data from ACF, Metabox, Custom posts or any custom WP Query that you use through Bricks’ Query loop feature.

-Using Query Loop
+Dynamic Table – Using Query Loop

 The dynamic table element hooks into Bricks’ query loop feature to allow the content in the table rows to be populated by either post data, or ACF repeaters, Metabox, etc. Anything that the Query loop supports can be output in rows in the table.

 Set up your loop and choose how many rows in total using the Query loops ‘posts per page’ setting.
+For each column, add in the dynamic tag for the subfield to output.
+(Like you would usually in Bricks if looping through a repeater, and using the subfield dynamic tag on a text element to output the field)

 Here we set up what data we want to show.